-Star Wars: Rise of the Resistance at Disney's Hollywood Studios was the first to debut the new system, followed by Remy's Ratatouille Adventure at EPCOT.
-Guardians of the Galaxy: Cosmic Rewind and TRON Lightcycle Run both are operating with a virtual queue at this time.
+Star Wars: Rise of the Resistance at Disney's Hollywood Studios was the first to debut the new system in 2019, followed by Remy's Ratatouille Adventure at EPCOT (since then, these have transitioned to standby lines.
+TRON Lightcycle / Run no longer uses a virtual queue, and Tiana's Bayou Adventure and Guardians of the Galaxy: Cosmic Rewind have transitioned to standby lines.

 How to Navigate Disney World Virtual Queues